Bariatric Surgery Frequently Asked Questions

 What are Adhesions?
-Why do they happen and how do you repair them? – Back to Top
+Why do they happen and how do you treat them? – Back to Top (FAQ)

 Gastric Plication might unrupt and might cause a whole host of issues.
 To revise the gastric plication we need to undo gastric plication and do gastric sleeve.
 Some articles suggest that gastric plication can become enlarged by suturing the stomach without cutting the excess.
 Overall, the gastric plication is a new surgery only within about a year – so it’s within the learning curve of the surgeons.
 We need a control group to study the patients and see the followup results to see just how effective gastric plication is.

-I know walking is important after surgery.
-Are there any other activities I can do that are easier? – Back to Top
+I know walking is necessary after surgery.
+Are there any other activities I can do that are easier? – Back to Top (FAQ)

 The laparoscopic surgery is the approach of doing gastric sleeve, the bypass or banding.
-The risks of this type is surgery is really low.
-Some patients ask whether they can develop illness after this type of surgery.
+The risks of this type is surgery are minimal.
+Some patients ask whether they can develop illness after this kind of surgery.
 The risks are low because we use small incisions.

 Can I become pregnant after my weight loss surgery?